 - Hoshi from Battlestar Galactica.

-- Miyuki Hoshizora roughly means "the starry sky of happiness".
+- In Smile Pretty Cure!, Miyuki Hoshizora's name roughly translates to "the starry sky of happiness".
 This doubles as a Prophetic Name.

 - An early concept name for Luke Skywalker was Luke Starkiller.
 Recognizing the aggressive awesomeness apparent in such a name, the Star Wars Expanded Universe gave it to a superweapon, to the Mandalorian Bendak Starkiller, and later to Vader's first secret apprentice.